 We’re building a world where all citizens can:

-- Participate in political decisions that affect their lives
+- Participate in the political process to shape decisions that affect their everyday lives

 - Express views freely and obtain and share information without censorship or fear of retribution

 - Assemble, organize and mobilize social change efforts peacefully